ModestCoders/magento2-dockergento/docs/workflow.md

 # Workflow

-The following guide shows you the normal workflow using [magento2-dockergento-console](https://github.com/ModestCoders/magento2-dockergento-console).
-If you want to see the real docker commands that are executed, just open `Docker commands` info at each section.
+The following guide shows you the normal development workflow using dockergento.

 #### 1. Start containers